ycpcs/cs320-spring2017/labs/lab03.md

 	ssh-keygen -t rsa -b 2048

-When prompted, enter the following path and file name for the SSH key, otherwise the key will be stored at **C:/Users/username/.ssh** of the lab computer you are working on and will not be available on other lab computers:
+When prompted, enter the following path and file name for the SSH key, otherwise the key will be stored at **C:/Users/username/.ssh** drive of the lab computer you are working on and will not be available on other lab computers:

     **/cygdrive/h/.ssh/id_rsa**.